-Winter has officially come to an end, meaning only one thing for homeowners across the Las Vegas Valley: pool season is in full bloom.
+Winter has officially come to an end, which means one thing for homeowners in Henderson and across Southern Nevada Valley: pool season is in full bloom.
 Pools have been de-winterized, everyone is busting out the bathing suits, and enjoying the cool, relaxing water to soothe the rising heat of the spring and upcoming summer months.
 But while the pool is a great place for most of the family, there’s one member who may have a bit of trouble: Your dog!

 Your pet shouldn’t have to miss out on all the fun, so here are some pool safety tips to help your dog (and even your cat) get ready for the swimming pool festivities.

 9 Pet Pool Safety Tips You Need to Know

 1. Know Your Dog – All Weren’t Born to Swim

 Understanding your dog’s personality and their breed is one of the most important pet pool safety tips.
 Not every dog was born to swim.
 When it’s time for the pool, you’ll need to know whether your pup isn’t a swimming breed, or if they simply just don’t have a swimmer’s mindset.

 According to PetMD, the 10 dog breeds most naturally suited for swimming are: